YDuce/po-generator-app/docs/api.md

 ## Overview

-The PO Generator App provides a RESTful API for managing purchase orders, users, and organizations.
+The Inventory Manager App provides a RESTful API for managing purchase orders, users, and organizations.
 This document describes the available endpoints, their request/response formats, and authentication requirements.

 ## Authentication